Tax incentives in Malaysia

 Malaysia has enacted a number of tax incentives to encourage particular forms of economic activity.
 Many tax incentives simply remove part or of the burden of the tax from business transactions.
 In Malaysia, the corporate tax rate is now capped at 25%.
 Nevertheless, a company eligible for a certain tax incentive might only pay an average effective tax rate of 7.5%, with only 30% of the company's profit being subjected to tax.
 This is a good example of how the companies benefit through the incentives provided by the Malaysian Government.

 There are a number of tax incentives given to entrepreneurs to encourage business growth and development.
 Therefore, many businesses have taken advantage of the various tax incentives available for their benefit.
 Good knowledge of these tax incentives has provided them ideas to effectively plan their business and investment strategies.
 As such companies have to seek expert opinions on all available tax incentives before they make their move to invest, because the incentives vary according to the business' structure.
 As an example, certain incentives are only available to private limited companies (Sdn.
 Bhd.) or public listed companies in Malaysia.

 Specific incentives

 Pioneer Status (PS)

 This is a tax usually a partial exemption on tax payment for a period of five years.
-As a pioneer status incentive the tax holder is exempted up to 70 percent tax ofits statutory income therefore only 7.2 percent is being paid.
+As a pioneer status incentive the tax holder is exempted up to 70 percent tax of its statutory income therefore only 30 percent is being paid.
 The incentive is available to companies engaging in business activities or in the production of promoted products and the Malaysian Investment Development Authority (MIDA) determines the promoted product or activity.